 Wichita has some 30 art galleries, from artists’ cooperatives and studios to city-managed spaces to galleries within our museums.
 Most, if not all, participate in Wichita’s First Friday.
 They often use the event to provide a first look at new exhibitions, interactive displays or last-chance viewings.

-Non-traditional art venues across Wichita also participate in First Friday, including restaurants, retail shops, the Garvey Center, even hair salons and chiropractic offices.
-Many restaurants, bars and nightclubs and breweries in the downtown area will have First Friday specials as well as new art on display each month.
+Non-traditional venues across Wichita also participate in First Friday, including retail shops, office buildings like the Garvey Center, even hair salons and chiropractic offices.
+Many restaurants, bars and nightclubs, and breweries in the downtown area will have First Friday specials as well as new art on display each month.
 Some locations will also offer live music or entertainment.

 Whether they have an art installation or not, First Friday is the perfect evening to explore Wichita’s food scene.
-Stop into some of our partners for a bite to eat, including establishments like Piatto Neapolitan Pizzeria, Nortons Brewing Co, Meddy’s Old Town, Cana Wine & Cocktails, River City Brewing Co., Leslie Coffee Co., Bite Me BBQ, Sabor Latin Bar & Grille and Hopping Gnome Brewing Company.
+Stop into some of our partners for a bite to eat, including establishments like Piatto Neapolitan Pizzeria, Nortons Brewing Co, Meddy’s Old Town, Cana Wine & Cocktails, River City Brewing Co., Leslie Coffee Co., Bite Me BBQ, Sabor Latin Bar & Grille, Standard Issue Co and Hopping Gnome Brewing Company.

-Galleries and businesses will stay open late (hours vary, but all participating locations will be open at least 7 to 9 p.m.) to allow patrons All galleries and exhibits are free to attend.
+Galleries and businesses stay open late (hours vary, but all participating locations will be open at least 7 to 9 p.m.) to allow patrons.
+All galleries and exhibits are free to attend.